-While the courts in the UK do not traditionally like or support such clauses, they have enforced numerous examples where the wording has been clear.
+While the courts in the United Kingdom do not traditionally like or support such clauses, they have enforced numerous examples where the wording has been clear.
 The first and second editions of the ECC were both said to include conditions precedent but it is generally felt that those conditions were not clearly enough worded to be effective.
-However, with the third edition, it is generally considered that the wording now used is almost certainly clear enough to be considered as an effective condition precedent.
+However, it was generally considered that the wording in the third edition was almost certainly clear enough to be considered as an effective condition precedent.
+That being the case, the fourth edition also contains the same standard of wording.

-1.6 Note on use of upper case in key words and phrases
+1.6 Note on use of uppercase in key words and phrases